intel/openvino-drl-training-demo/README.md

 # openVino_Blog

-This code repo showcases how one could use Intel® Distribution of OpenVINO™ toolkit to accelerate Deep Reinforcement Learning Training.
+This code repo showcases how one could use Intel® Distribution of OpenVINO™ toolkit to accelerate Deep Reinforcement Learning (DRL) Training.
-Specifically, this is for RL problems which leverage pre-trained goal classifiers for their reward function.
-The same idea can be applied for RL problems which leverage pre-trained autoencoders for state-space reduction.
+Specifically, this is for DRL problems which leverage pre-trained goal classifiers for their reward function.
+The same idea can be applied for DRL problems which leverage pre-trained autoencoders for state-space reduction.

 ## Reproducing this Repo
 This repository was validated using Python 3.8 on Ubuntu 20.04 & Mac OS Catalina 10.15.17